3.2. Commands

 Note that cabal list-bin will print the executables’ location, but will not make sure that these executables actually exist (i.e., have been successfully built).
 In order to determine the correct location, it may invoke the configuration step (see cabal configure).

-To avoid ghci specific flags from triggering unneeded global rebuilds these flags are now stripped from the internal configuration.
-As a result --ghc-options will no longer (reliably) work to pass flags to ghci (or other repls).
-Instead, you should use the new --repl-options flag to specify these options to the invoked repl.
-(This flag also works on cabal repl and Setup repl on sufficiently new versions of Cabal.)
+To avoid ghci-specific flags from triggering unneeded global rebuilds, these flags are stripped from the internal configuration.
+As a result, --ghc-options will no longer (reliably) work to pass flags to ghci (or other REPLs).
+Instead, you should use the --repl-options flag to specify these options to the invoked REPL.

 This command opens a REPL with the current default target loaded, and a version of the vector package matching that specification exposed.

-Both of these commands do the same thing as the above, but only exposes base, vector, and the vector package’s transitive dependencies even if the user is in a project context.
+Both of these commands do the same thing as the above, but only expose base, vector, and the vector package’s transitive dependencies even if the user is in a project context.

 This command would add vector, but not (for example) primitive, because it only includes the packages specified on the command line (and base, which cannot be excluded for technical reasons).